MicrosoftDocs/azure-stack-docs/AKS-Hybrid/concepts-support.md

 - Disk: 8x HDDs (2 TB or larger) and 2x 1.6TB NVMe to support S2D storage configurations
 - Network: Four (4) 100-Gbit NICs (Mellanox or Intel)

 Microsoft engineering has tested AKS hybrid using the above configuration.
 For single node.
 2 node, 4 node and 8 node Windows failover clusters.
-If you have a requirement to exceed the tested configurations, see [Scaling AKS hybrid on Azure Stack HCI](#scaling-aks-on-azure-stack-hci).
+If you have a requirement to exceed the tested configuration, see [Scaling AKS hybrid on Azure Stack HCI](#scaling-aks-on-azure-stack-hci).

 > [!IMPORTANT]
 > When you upgrade a deployment of AKS on Azure Stack HCI, extra resources are temporarily consumed.